kstenerud/concise-encoding/cte-specification.md

 A CTE document is a UTF-8 encoded text document containing data arranged in an ad-hoc hierarchical fashion.

-The document begins with a [version specifier](#version-specifier), followed by an object.
-Multiple objects can be stored in the document by using a container as the top-level object.
+The document begins with a [version specifier](#version-specifier), followed by zero or one objects of any type.
+To store multiple values in a document, use a container as the top-level object and store other objects within that container.

     [version specifier] [object]